How to Validate Your Business Idea Before Spending a Penny

 This approach involves manually delivering your service to a handful of customers before automating anything.
 Let's say you want to build a meal-planning app.
 Instead of coding anything, you could manually create personalised meal plans for 10 people in exchange for detailed feedback.

 Yes, this doesn't scale.
 That's the entire point.
-You're learning what your customers actually value, what features matter most, and what you can charge before investing thousands in development.
+You're learning what your customers actually value, which features matter most, and how much you can charge before investing thousands in development.

 Price isn't just about covering costs and making a profit.
 Price communicates value.
 It positions your brand.
 It filters your customer base.